FueledbyJordan/garrison/README.md

 -f --force    Force the operation.
 Note that this will overwrite existing links and files.

--I "REGEX" --Include "REGEX"    Include the files and directories that match the provided regex pattern.
+-I "REGEX" --Include "<FILE_NAME>"    Include the provided file or directory.
 This can be called multiple times.

--E "REGEX" --Exclude "REGEX"    Exclude the files and directories that match the provided regex pattern.
+-C "REGEX" --Copy "<FILE_NAME>"    Copy the provided file or directory.
 This can be called multiple times.

--C "REGEX" --Copy "REGEX"    Copy the files and directories that match the provided regex pattern.
+-E "REGEX" --Exclude "<FILE_NAME>"    Exclude the provided file or directory.
 This can be called multiple times.

 -g  --generate    Generate a sample config file.
 Redirect the output of this to your config file.